Vyral/base-template/_posts/2018-07-12-why-you-should-hire-the-robbins-real-estate-group.md

 The first reason you should hire us also happens to be the most important: **You are looking for an agent or Realtor who is going to take care of you and put your interests first**.
 We promise that we will never put our needs above yours and will always make sure that you are doing what is right for you.

 The next reason you should hire us is that we have a great track record. **We have closed well over a thousand transactions and 700 of those were in the last 10 years**.
-In fact, during that time, our sellers on average have gotten at least 100% of the sales price.
+In fact, during that time, our sellers on average have gotten at least 100% of the list price.
 In a market where 25% to 30% of the listings oftentimes fail to sell, almost all of our listings close with a successful sale.

 {% include pullquote.html %}